 6. Humidity Issues

-In the winter, low humidity makes the air inside your home feel colder than it is, often tricking you into bumping up the thermostat.
-Common issues when the humidity is too low are dry air, congestion, and chapped skin.
-Incorrect humidity can even negatively impact hardwood floors and furniture.
-Today’s best heating units help to keep this important balance right where it should be, adding or removing moisture before it ever enters the HVAC unit.
+In the winter, low humidity makes the air inside your home feel colder than it is, often tricking you into turning up the temperature.
+Common complaints when the humidity is too low are dry air, sinusitis, and chapped skin.
+Low humidity can even negatively impact wooden floors and furniture.
+Today’s best heating equipment helps to keep this crucial balance right where it should be, adding or removing moisture before it ever enters the heating unit.

 7. Air Quality Issues

-Many issues that don’t directly relate to temperature can be improved significantly with an expertly designed and properly installed heating unit.
-If you are experiencing issues with household odors, airborne allergens, such as pollen or pet dander, mold, ozone, and even plain old dust, consulting an experienced heating system contractor can start you on the road toward fixing them.
+Many issues that don’t directly relate to temperature can be improved significantly with an expertly designed and properly installed HVAC system.
+If you are experiencing issues with household odors, airborne allergens, such as pollen and pet dander, germs, ozone, and even plain old dust, consulting a professional heating system contractor can start you on the road to fixing them.